ValleyAgriculturalSoftware/VAS-Support/_posts/ingredients/2014-02-27-changing-dm-percent-of-an-ingredient.markdown

   ![](/assets/images/image112.jpg)

-  {% infoblock danger Changing the DM % of the ingredient will automatically modify the amount of AF lbs. being fed of that ingredient. %}
+  {% infoblock warning Changing the DM % of the ingredient will automatically modify the amount of AF lbs. being fed of that ingredient. %}

 4. Click **Save**.